 What is a blogging platform?

-A blogging platform is a piece of software that lets you publish blog posts for the world to see.
-Each platform has its own set of features, but WordPress is easily one of the most powerful.
+A lot of times you’ll see people talking about a “blogging platform” in tutorials, so let’s start with a simple definition: a blogging platform is a piece of software that lets you publish blog posts for the world to see.

 Who uses WordPress?